jgurakuqi/slt-based-spam-filters/README.md

 # spam_filter

+# REQUIREMENTS:

+Write a spam filter using discrimitative and generative classifiers.
+Use the Spambase dataset which already represents spam/ham messages through a bag-of-words representations through a dictionary of 48 highly discriminative words and 6 characters.
+The first 54 features correspond to word/symbols frequencies; ignore features 55-57; feature 58 is the class label (1 spam/0 ham).

+Perform SVM classification using linear, polynomial of degree 2, and RBF kernels over the TF/IDF representation.
+Can you transform the kernels to make use of angular information only (i.e., no length)?
+Are they still positive definite kernels?
+Classify the same data also through a Naive Bayes classifier for continuous inputs, modelling each feature with a Gaussian distribution, resulting in the following model:

+where αk is the frequency of class k, and μki, σ2ki are the means and variances of feature i given that the data is in class k.
+Perform k-NN clasification with k=5
+Provide the code, the models on the training set, and the respective performances in 10 way cross validation.

+Explain the differences between the three models.

+P.S. you can use a library implementation for SVM, but do implement the Naive Bayes on your own.
+As for k-NN, you can use libraries if you want, but it might just be easier to do it on your own.

+# OUR NOTES:

 The jupyter notebook file is the files used to display the results from all the algorithms applied to the spam/ham dataset.